Glossy epoxy flooring in a modern, well-lit room with minimalistic décor.

 This makes epoxy floors the ideal solution for high demand applications.

-Basic Components of Epoxy Flooring
+Basic Components of Epoxy Resins

 Different Types of Epoxy Flooring

 • Self-Levelling Epoxy Flooring: This type of epoxy is ideal for creating a smooth and even surface, often used in commercial and industrial settings.
+It is extremely easy to apply.

 • Mortar Epoxy Flooring: Known for its exceptional strength, this type is often used in heavy-duty industrial environments.